-observation is that there was substantial convergence in labor productivity between 1995 and 2004.
-The fact that the regression line in the top left panel is downward sloping implies that the 1995-2004 growth in labor productivity was larger in prefectures with low initial labor productivity.
-The annualized rate of $\beta$ -convergence was 10.2% (cf. Table 1), implying that it only takes about seven years to cut the difference in labor productivity between any two prefectures by half.
-The annualized rate of convergence across regions in labor productivity falls slightly to 7.9 percent over the 2004-2008 time period, suggesting that the process of regional labor productivity convergence remained strong even after 2004.
+The first observation is that there is large dispersion across prefectures in these aggregate outcomes.
+The top left panel of Figure 1 documents output per worker, which we denote labor productivity, across prefectures.
+In 1995 the cross-sectional dispersion in output per worker, as measured by the standard deviation of logs, was 0.53 (cf. Table 1).
+Second, there was substantial convergence in labor productivity between 1995 and 2004.
+The negative slope of the regression line in the top left panel implies that the growth in labor productivity over this period was larger in prefectures with low initial labor productivity.
+The annualized rate of β -convergence was 10.2% (cf. Table 1), implying that it only takes about seven years to cut the difference in labor productivity between any two prefectures by half.
+The annualized rate of convergence across regions in labor productivity falls slightly to 7.9 percent over the 2004-2008 time period, suggesting that convergence remained strong after 2004.

-To put the magnitude of this rate of convergence in context, it is useful to compare it with the rate of convergence in GDP per capita across regions in other countries.
+To put the magnitude of this rate of convergence in perspective, we compare it with the rate of convergence in GDP per capita across regions in other countries.
 Barro and Sala-i-Martin (1991) and Sala-i-Martin (1996) document that the annualized rate of convergence has been about 2 percent across states in the US (1880-1988), across 73 regions in Europe (1950-1985), and across large industrialized countries (USA, Japan, and five Western European countries).
-We conclude that the regional convergence in labor productivity in Chinese non-state manufacturing sectors during this period was exceptional, even from historical and international perspectives.
+By this metric, regional convergence in labor productivity in China's non-state manufacturing sectors was exceptional, both from a historical and international perspective.

 Consider now the dynamics of wages per worker in non-state manufacturing, documented in the top right panel of Figure 1.
-Note first that the 1995 dispersion in average wage rates is large, albeit less dispersed than labor productivity: the 90-10 difference across prefectures is 2.3 in 1995.
-The annualized rate of $\beta$ -convergence was also very large - 8.7 percent - suggesting that it took about eight years to reduce average wage differences between two prefectures by 50 percent.
+Wages per worker in a particular firm measure the annual average earnings per worker in that firm, computed as the firm's total wage bill divided by the firm's employment.
+The 1995 dispersion in average wage rates is large, albeit less dispersed than labor productivity: the standard deviation of log wages was 0.33 in 1995.
+The annualized rate of β -convergence was also very large - 8.7 percent - suggesting that it took about eight years to reduce average wage differences between two prefectures by 50 percent.
 However, after 2004 the rate of regional convergence in wages falls substantially to a mere 2.5 percent.

 The regional dispersion in capital per worker in non-state manufacturing firms is documented in the bottom left panel of Figure 1.
-Both the initial 1995 regional dispersion and the rate of convergence are large, with an annualized $\beta$ -convergence 14.4 percent.
+Both the initial 1995 regional dispersion and the rate of convergence are large, with an annualized β -convergence of 14.4 percent.
 After 2004 the annualized rate of regional convergence in capital per worker falls to 3.3 percent.